Granular jamming and rheology in microgravity: Discussion

 To summarize, we propose the following hypotheses to rationalize our results: \begin{itemize} \item \textbf{Minimization of potential energy:} In a gravitational field, particles tend to move to lower positions to minimize their potential energy, provided the packing geometry allows for it.
 This leads to a net densification of the granular medium, as gravity drives downward reorganization of particles.

 \item \textbf{Gravity as a supplementary load and loading direction:} Gravity provides a secondary force field, adding a normal stress component to the applied stress tensor \cite{Murdoch2013, DAngelo2022}.
 This might promote plastic rearrangement by helping particles overcome friction and escape local jamming.
-On Earth, such gravity-induced secondary flows assist reorganization; their absence in microgravity might results in increased resistance to shear.
+On Earth, such gravity-induced secondary force field assists reorganization; its absence in microgravity might results in increased resistance to shear.

 \item \textbf{Reduced variability and stick-slip dynamics in microgravity:} Gravity enhances local heterogeneities and promotes intermittent stick-slip behavior \cite{Featherstone2021}.
 In contrast, granular media in microgravity behave more fluid-like, with smoother, more continuous deformation, possibly due to reduced frictional locking in the absence of gravity-induced normal loading.